apache/tvm/ci/README.md

 ## Jenkins

-Jenkins runs all of the linux-based TVM CI-enabled regression tests.
+Jenkins runs all of the Linux-based TVM CI-enabled regression tests.
 This includes tests against accelerated hardware such as GPUs.
 It excludes those regression tests that run against hardware not available in the cloud (those tests aren't currently exercised in TVM CI).
 The tests run by Jenkins represent most of the merge-blocking tests (and passing Jenkins should mostly correlate with passing the remaining Windows/Mac builds).

 ## GitHub Actions